All Episodes

 No, I'm only teasing you.

-Listen, I w I wanted to pay you, I really did.
+Listen, I wanted to pay you.

-I said, Can I send you a gift?
+I said, can I send you a gift?

-And they said, No.
+And they said, no.

 No, you can't.